-- Add milk, 1 tbsp at a time, to the icing mixture whilst mixing on medium speed.
-Only adding the next tbsp after about 30 seconds of mixing.
+- Add milk, 1 tablespoon at a time, to the icing mixture whilst mixing on medium speed.
+Only adding the next tablespoon after about 30 seconds of mixing.

 - Once all milk has been added, mix for a further 2 minutes.
-If you find the icing/frosting too thick, add another tbsp of milk to loosen it up.
+If you find the icing/frosting too thick, add ½ tablespoon of milk to loosen it up.
 It should be thick but spreadable, not as thick as frosting for cakes.

 Baking the cinnamon rolls